verivital/behaverify/REPRODUCIBILITY/2024_VMCAI/README.md

 	sudo apt install build-essential curl libffi-dev libffi8ubuntu1 libgmp-dev libgmp10 libncurses-dev libncurses5 libtinfo5
 	sudo apt install libgmp3-dev

-Please follow the instructions at https://www.haskell.org/ghcup/ to install ghcup, haskell, and cabal.
+Please follow the instructions at https://www.haskell.org/ghcup/ to install ghcup, Haskell, and cabal.
 These are used to run generated Haskell code.
 Please preappend (or append) your path when asked.

 	ghcup upgrade
 	ghcup install cabal 3.6.2.0